What to Plant in May in Pennsylvania

 FAQ

+When can I plant tomatoes outside in Pennsylvania?
 After your last frost date when nighttime temps stay above 50°F and soil hits 60°F. For most of PA (zones 6a–6b), that’s mid-May.
 Zone 7a (Philly) can go early May.
 Zone 5b should wait until late May or early June.

+What vegetables should I plant in May in PA?
 May is when you plant everything warm: tomatoes, peppers, eggplant, beans, corn, cucumbers, squash, pumpkins, and melons.
-Continue succession planting lettuce, carrots, and beets through early May.
 Plant warm herbs like basil, dill, and cilantro.

-Only in zone 7a (Philadelphia area) — and even then, keep an eye on the forecast for late cold snaps.
+Can I plant tomatoes on May 1 in Pennsylvania?
+Only in zone 7a (Philadelphia area) — and even then, keep an eye on the forecast.
 For the rest of PA, May 1 is too early.
-The risk of a late frost or cold soil stunting your plants isn’t worth saving a week or two.

-Don’t start new cool-season crops (peas, spinach) after mid-May — they’ll bolt in the summer heat.
-And don’t plant garlic — that’s a fall crop (October/November).
+What should I NOT plant in May in Pennsylvania?
+Don’t start new cool-season crops (peas, spinach) after mid-May — they’ll bolt.
+And don’t plant garlic — that’s a fall crop.
 Everything else is fair game.